mcamou/scuby/README.md

 }
 ```

 This is the gist of it.
 Basically we can create Ruby objects, call methods on them and evaluate Ruby code.
 Scuby has its own `RubyObj` class that wraps a JRuby  `RubyObject` and does its magic.
-It also has its own `RubyClass` class that  represents a Ruby class.
+It also has its own `RubyClass` and `RubyModule` classes that represent respectively a Ruby class and a Ruby module.

 ## RELATED PROJECTS